xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 Or, if custom detection regex is required: `.spaRouting(customRegex)`

-Most likely, usage use-case would be: index page requires some server-size templating.
+Most likely, the use case would be that the index page requires some server-side templating.

 ### Template requests detection